rishabprasad005/role-courses/RH124/Notes.md

 ## **2.1.** Accessing the Command Line

-- A command line is a text-based interface which can be used to input instructions to a computer system. **the Linux command line is provided by a program called the shell**. the shell is basically a program that interprets commands typed in by the user.
+- A command line is a text-based interface which can be used to input instructions to a computer system. **The Linux command line is provided by a program called the shell**.
+The shell is basically a program that interprets commands typed in by the user.

 - Various options for the shell program have been developed over the years, and different users can be configured to use different shells.
 Most users, however, stick with the current default.

-- the default shell for users in Red Hat Enterprise Linux is the GNU Bourne-Again Shell (bash).
+- The default shell for users in Red Hat Enterprise Linux is the GNU Bourne-Again Shell (bash).
 Bash is an improved version of one of the most successful shells used on UNIX-like systems, the Bourne Shell (sh).

-- Using bash to execute commands can be powerful. **the bash shell provides a scripting language that can support automation of tasks**. the shell has additional capabilities that can simplify or make possible operations that are hard to accomplish efficiently with graphical tools.
+- Using bash to execute commands can be powerful. **The bash shell provides a scripting language that can support automation of tasks**The shell has additional capabilities that can simplify or make possible operations that are hard to accomplish efficiently with graphical tools.

 - When a shell is used interactively, it displays a string when it is waiting for a command from the user. this is called the shell prompt.
-When a regular user starts a shell, the default prompt ends with a **$** character. the $ character is replaced by a **#** character if the shell is running as the superuser, root. this makes it more obvious that it is a superuser shell, which helps to avoid accidents and mistakes which can affect the whole system.
+When a regular user starts a shell, the default prompt ends with a **$** characterThe $ character is replaced by a **#** character if the shell is running as the superuser, root. this makes it more obvious that it is a superuser shell, which helps to avoid accidents and mistakes which can affect the whole system.

-- To get a shell prompt you must start a terminal program in the graphical environment. the shell prompt is provided in an application window of your graphical terminal program.
+- To get a shell prompt you must start a terminal program in the graphical environmentThe shell prompt is provided in an application window of your graphical terminal program.

 - In Linux, the most common way to get a shell prompt on a remote system is to use Secure Shell (SSH).
 Most Linux systems (including Red Hat Enterprise Linux) and macOS provide the OpenSSH command-line program ssh for this purpose.

-- the ssh command encrypts the connection to secure the communication against eavesdropping or hijacking of the passwords and content.
+- The ssh command encrypts the connection to secure the communication against eavesdropping or hijacking of the passwords and content.

   Some systems (such as new cloud instances) do not allow users to use a password to log in with ssh for tighter security.
 An alternative way to authenticate to a remote machine without entering a password is through public key authentication.